Tabs Studio home Order Download Documentation Blog* Support

 Corresponding files in different folders

-As Visual Studio documents from different folders can be grouped together, the TabsStudio.Connect.OpenCorrespondingFile command and the Open context menu command can also find corresponding files in other folders (other than the current folder for the active document).
-Opened solution is scanned for files and those files that match grouping options are displayed in context menu:
+As Visual Studio documents from different folders can be grouped together, the TabsStudio.Connect.OpenCorrespondingFile command and the Open context menu command can also find corresponding files in other folders (other than the current folder for the active document):

 Opening corresponding file from different folder